each/draft-aname/draft-ietf-dnsop-aname.md

 problems if we put unexpected records in the answer section, so I said everything should go in additional.
 We'll expand this appendix to explain the rationale.]

+# Secondary servers

+While this document does not mention ANAME support at secondary servers the ANAME process does not prevent secondary servers to do ANAME processing.
+Secondary servers however must not alter the zone they receive from their primaries if they transfer the zone to another server and should consider that the sibling address records of an ANAME can already be substituted.

 # Changes since the last revision